Cancer Research UK logo.

 Survival for chronic myeloid leukaemia (CML)

-CML is usually a slowly developing condition and treatment can keep it under control for many years.
+Survival for chronic myeloid leukaemia (CML) depends on several factors such as age.
+CML is usually a slow developing condition that can be kept under control for many years.

 Your doctor might tell you that you can expect to have the same length of life as people without CML.
 But some people are diagnosed in the accelerated or blast phase.
 Unfortunately it can be harder to control this stage of CML.